-Beatrice Weder di Mauro is a CIGI senior fellow.
+Beatrice Weder di Mauro is a CIGI senior fellow, president of the Centre for Economic Policy Research and professor of economics at the Graduate Institute of International and Development Studies in Geneva.
 She specializes in financial crises, international capital flows, financial governance and sovereign debt restructuring.
 Beatrice has provided high-level policy advice to European governments, the European Commission, several international organizations and various central banks.

-Beatrice currently teaches economics and holds the chair of economic policy and international macroeconomics at the University of Mainz in Germany.
-She is also a visiting scholar at INSEAD, Singapore, and has held past teaching positions at Harvard University, the National Bureau of Economic Research and the United Nations University in Tokyo.
-She is currently a research fellow at the Centre for Economic Policy Research in London, a member of the Committee on International Economic and Policy Research at Brookings and also holds a seat on the Global Agenda Council on Fiscal Sustainability within the World Economic Forum (WEF).
+Beatrice is a distinguished fellow at the INSEAD Emerging Markets Institute, Singapore.
+From 2001 to 2018, she held the Chair of International Macroeconomics at the University of Mainz, Germany.
+She was assistant professor at the University of Basel and held visiting positions at Harvard University, the National Bureau of Economic Research and the United Nations University in Tokyo.
+She was a member of the Committee on International Economic and Policy Research at Brookings and also held a seat on the Global Agenda Council on Fiscal Sustainability within the World Economic Forum.

-Her current research and recent publications have focused on debt sustainability analysis, global financial architecture, cross-border banking regulation and financial integration, international competitiveness and offshoring, sovereign debt restructuring mechanisms, and financial institution reform with a focus on the euro zone.
+Beatrice’s research and publications have focused on debt sustainability analysis, global financial architecture, cross-border banking regulation and financial integration, international competitiveness and offshoring, sovereign debt restructuring mechanisms, and financial institution reform, with a particular interest in the euro zone.